hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 ### Height

-The height of the list container is based on the contents within the list.
-The list will not scroll.
+The height of the list container is automatically determined based on the contents within the list.

 <Hds::Dropdown::Toggle::Button @text="Integrate with Terraform Cloud" @color="secondary" @isOpen={{true}} style="margin-bottom: 4px;" />
 <Doc::ListContainer class="hds-dropdown-list">